-the first and auxiliary local oscillators P_1 and P{aux} .
-In standard cavity cooling, the minimal number of phonons achievable in the unresolved sideband regime is bounded by $\kappa/(4\Omega_m)$ (cf. App.
-B 3), which in our case corresponds to about 7 phonons.
-In order to reach this dynamical backaction limit with our mechanical quality factor, we would need a laser power on the order of 100 mW [see Fig. 4 (c)].
+Here, we exploit the control provided by the coherent feedback loop demonstrated in the previous section to cool the membrane close to the ground state in the unresolved sideband regime.
+The available tuning knobs are the loop phase φ and delay τ as well as the detuning Δ and the powers of the first and auxiliary local oscillators P_1 and $P{\rm aux}$.
+In standard cavity cooling, the minimal number of phonons achievable in the unresolved sideband regime is bounded by $\kappa/(4\Omega_m)$ (cf. Appendix B 4), which in our case corresponds to about 7 phonons.
+In order to reach this dynamical backaction limit with our mechanical quality factor, we would need a laser power on the order of 100 mW [see Fig. 5(c)].
 The coherent feedback loop dramatically relaxes this power constraint and we are able to cool the motion of the membrane below the dynamical backaction limit, approaching the ground state.